TechLabs-Berlin/data-science-accelerator/index.md

 - Image Classification with Deep Neural Networks
 - and much more!

+If you want to know more also look at our [introduction](https://dsaccelerator.techlabs.org/introduction/welcome.html)

 ### How?
 The data science accelerator will be focused on learning, as well as practicing these learned skills with real-world problems.
 There won`t be a big project phase, but a lot of tasks that will require communication with the community and experimentation on your part.
 (You are of course always encouraged to collaborate with other learners!)